Predicting Social Media User Actions: A Hybrid Approach for Common and Rare Behavior Prediction on Bluesky: Data and Task Description

 We describe our submission to the SocialSim challenge 2025, which distributed the persona-based social media dataset from Bluesky \cite{bückkaeffer2025textttblueprintsocialmediauser}.
 The dataset description paper was released only after the challenge had concluded.
 Therefore, below we present our exploratory data analysis as conducted for the challenge.

-The training dataset consists of 6,435,348 samples; each sample is a conversation thread taken from the Bluesky social media platform, containing one or more messages in English written by the users who participated in the conversation.
+We use \textsc{BluePrint}, the persona-based social media dataset from Bluesky \cite{bückkaeffer2025textttblueprintsocialmediauser}.
+Bluesky is a modern microblogging social media platform with a similar interface and user experience to platforms such as X, allowing users to post messages and interact with messages and threads posted by other users.
+The public training/development dataset version available for the SocialSim 2025 challenge\footnote{\url{https://www.kaggle.com/competitions/social-sim-challenge-social-media-based-personas/data}} consists of 6,435,348/213,556 samples, and all results herein refer to evaluations performed on this development split (our results on the competition holdout private test set were similar).
+Each sample is a conversation thread taken from Bluesky, containing one or more messages in English written by the users who participated in the conversation.
 Each of the messages in a given thread contains the anonymized user ID, the content of the message, and a relative timestamp indicating when the message was posted to Bluesky.
-The dataset users have been clustered into 25 different personas, and the final message in each thread contains the final user's persona cluster.
+In addition, the users in \textsc{BluePrint} are clustered into 25 different personas: user embeddings were obtained by pooling all individual posts, quotes, and replies authored by each user, and then these user embeddings were clustered to form 25 persona clusters.
+Inspection and TF-IDF analysis (visible in Table 10 of \citet{bückkaeffer2025textttblueprintsocialmediauser}) of the 25 obtained clusters reveals that they correspond to different behavioral and topic groups, with e.g. cluster \#22 corresponding mainly to creative workers who discuss art related topics.
+The final message in each thread of the \textsc{BluePrint} dataset contains the final user's persona cluster which allows for the analysis of persona specific social behavior in subsequent modeling and analysis.

 The modeling task is to predict how a real user, knowing which of the 25 \textit{persona} clusters that user belonged to, would respond to the conversation i.e. firstly to predict the \texttt{action} that the user took, and secondly to generate the \texttt{text} that they wrote if applicable.
 Table~\ref{tab:examplefromtrainingdataset} shows an example from the dataset, and Table~\ref{tab:actiondistribution} provides the complete list of all 12 possible Bluesky user actions that appear in the training data.